wlp-builders/spirit-of-time-license/README.md

 ### Preamble:
 The Zeitgeist License is designed to promote innovation and fair use of software while ensuring that its benefits remain accessible to individuals, small businesses, and independent developers.
-To maintain a balanced ecosystem, usage by dominant market players requires explicit permission and potentially a commercial agreement.
+To maintain a balanced ecosystem, usage by specifically named dominant market players requires explicit permission and potentially a commercial agreement.

 ### License Terms: